Northern Territory

 The first uses of the buffalo were for their hides in 1880 and ceased in 1956 when synthetics took over most of the useful jobs buffalo leather performed, eg: flat belting for steam engine drives.
 Inferior but cheaper south-east Asian hides also increased the problems of competing in the market place.

 A small export market to Hong Kong existed between 1958 and 1962 until a Hong Kong wharf worker was fatally gored.
-Slaughter for human consumption was commenced in 1961 and was a very popular method of field shooting and transport to the small meatworks – sometimes mobile – within 1 hour.
+Slaughter for human consumption was commenced in 1961 and was a very popular method of field shooting and transport to the small meatworks - sometimes mobile - within 1 hour.
 Three meatworks were able to kill for restricted export and others certified for Australian consumption.
 In 1972 and 1973 some meatworks were upgraded to full US export standard and export to EEC commenced.
-Buffalo was able to enter EEC as it did not come under the restriction that applied to beef.
+Buffalo was able to enter EEC as it did not come under the restrictions that applied to beef.
 This market was lucrative in comparison to beef at that time.
 EEC export buffalo had to be delivered live to the meatworks for antemortem inspection (helicopters revolutionised mustering in the 1960s and onwards).

 In 1982 the BTEC program commenced in earnest and freedom was declared in 1997.